MoonRock420x64/DiscordRat-1.0/README.md

 Credits
 The rootkit in the project was made by "bytecode77".
 The source of the rootkit can be found here: https://github.com/bytecode77/r77-rootkit

-# SetUp
+# Setuo

 You will first need to register a bot with the Discord developer portal and then add the bot to the Discord server that you want to use to control the bot (make sure the bot has administrator privileges in the Discord server).
-Once the bot is created open "setup.exe" and paste the token in, and paste the guild ID of where you invited the bot
+Once the bot is created open "Setup.exe" and paste the token in, and paste the guild ID of where you invited the bot

-Then if the steps above were successful, you can launch the file by executing setup.exe.
-It will create a new channel and post a message on the server with a generated session number.
+# Set.exe not Working
-Now your bot should be available to use !
+You must run the "SetUp.bat" file in the builder folder before running the "Setup.exe"

 Requirements:
 Windows(x64)